When I was 19 in university studying a business degree I learned about a concept called JIT – Just In Time.

 The TOC forces you to ask what is your goal and what is stopping it from happening.
 It turns an outcome you desire into a process.
-There are things you need to happen, steps to take, and they need to be done in a certain order.
+There are things you need to change, steps to take, and they need to be done in a certain order.
 You pick the most important step for today, and you make that your daily Kaizen – your focus to improve.

-- Your blog (audience attractor)
+- Your Blog (audience attractor)

-- Your email list (a direct line of communication)
+- Your Email List (a direct line of communication)

-- Your products and services (source of revenue)
+- Your Products and Services (source of revenue)

 Each of these three tools have various steps that need to be executed successfully to create a profitable business.

 As you begin building a business based on this model you will quickly find your weaknesses.